EndPointCorp/end-point-blog/2026/06/upgrading-rails-5-to-rails-8-with-ai.md

 ### What each verification layer proved

 The checks were not one thing.
 Each layer ran in a different environment and proved something different.
-No single layer is better than the others.
 They have different blind spots.

 | Layer | Environment or stack | What it exercised | What it did not prove |
 | --- | --- | --- | --- |